web2py/py4web/docs/chapter-03.rst

 a docker-compose.yml file for setting up a more complex multi-container with PostgreSQL.
 A ready docker example based on the Scaffold application can be cloned from this repository <https://github.com/macneiln/docker-py4web-scaffold>

-Note that you can use them also with Podman, which has the advantage of does not requiring sudo and does not running any background daemon.
+Note that you can use them also with Podman, which has the advantage of not requiring sudo and does not running any background daemon.